kpow/node-sequelize-library-manager/readme.md

 ## Installation

-You need to have node and NPM to start this party run NPM to install dependencies
+You need to have node and NPM to start this party

+Run NPM to install dependencies

 ```bash
 npm install